What You'll Learn:

 - When the ratio points to alcohol-related stress vs other causes

-How to Calculate Your AST:ALT Ratio
+How to Get Your AST:ALT Ratio Numbers

 Formula: AST ÷ ALT = Ratio